Shared Decision Making for clinicians

 Developing a Workshop in Shared Decision Making

-The following resources below provide trusts the opportunity to develop their own workshops in SDM to support staff where possible.
+The resources below provide hospitals the opportunity to develop their own workshops in shared decision making to support staff where possible.
 The templates provided are examples that can be adapted and used as appropriate.

 Authors: Dr Anna Janowicz, Dr Ramai Santhirapala Consultant Anaesthetists, Guy’s and St Thomas’ NHS Foundation Trust